Close Menu

 The remainder from the settlement fund will go to class members who apply for a flat cash payment.
 This flat payment will come out to approximately $20 each, to be adjusted based on the number of class members who respond, according to court documents.

-See also The 25 Most Expensive ZIP Codes In Michigan, Revealed By Zillow Data
+See also What Are The Most Expensive ZIP Codes In Nevada?
+Zillow Data Reveals

 The number of victims (18 million) vastly outnumbers the dollar amount in the settlement fund allocated to victims (less than $8 million if the victims’ attorneys receive their full third of the fund).
 Yet, the flat cash payment each member is eligible to receive is estimated to be $20.